Search

 An Original Score feature is defined with no additional parameters.

-The value of the feature is calculated as the original lucene score of the document given the input query.
+The value of the feature is calculated as the original Lucene score of the document given the input query.

 e.g.